Chris10Garcia/phase-1-blog-1-code-examples/blog.md

 now what does this have to do with pass by value vs pass by reference

 myArray was an array of integers, and integers are primative values.
-When you call a function with a primative value, a copy of the value gets passed into the function.
-You can change the value of the variable within the function but it doesn't change the variable outside of the function
+When you pass a primative value into a function, a copy of the value gets passed in.
+You can change the value within the function but it doesn't change the variable outside of the function

 ` function double (x) {
     x = x * 2